-Zywie’s lead candidate, known as “Ziva”, is a proprietary oral suspension of a pharmaceutical chaperone that targets the molecules that enter cells and serve as a molecular scaffolding in order to cause misfolded mutant proteins to fold and route correctly within the cell.
+Zywie’s lead candidate, known as “Ziva”, is a pharmaceutical chaperone that targets the molecules that enter cells and serve as a molecular scaffolding in order to cause misfolded mutant proteins to fold and route correctly within the cell.
 Zywie is:

 - Developing Ziva as the first approved treatment of Type 3 (T3) Gaucher Disease (GD)

 - Evaluating the potential to pursue approval for other indications.

 Mechanism of Action

 As a pharmaceutical chaperone, Ziva.
 Initially, Zywie is targeting T3 GD, an ultra-rare LSD, with “neuronopathic” neurological symptoms.
 Enzyme Replacement Therapies (ERTs) are able to treat many of the symptoms of T1 GD (e.g., spleen function) but are not able to penetrate the Blood-Brain-Barrier, which would be required to treat the neuronopathic form of Gaucher Disease (such as T3 GD) & Parkinson’s.